CUBRID/cubrid-manual/en/admin/control.rst

     .. option:: -F DATE

         This option specifies the execution start date of the SQL statements to be analyzed.
-The input format is MM[/DD[ hh[:mm[:ss[.msec]]]]], and the part enclosed by [] can be omitted.
-If you omit the value, it is regarded as that 01 is input for DD, and 0 is input for hh, mm, ss and msec.
+The input format is YY[-MM[-DD[ hh[:mm[:ss[.msec]]]]]], and the part enclosed by [] can be omitted.
+If you omit the value, it is regarded as that 01 is input for MM and DD, and 0 is input for hh, mm, ss and msec.

     :: option:: -T DATE